Maryland General Assembly session adjourns early due to virus

 Last week, General Assembly receptions and public testimonies for bill hearings were canceled starting Friday, to aid in slowing the spread of the coronavirus.

-When a reporter from The Enterprise reached out to Sen. Jack Bailey (R-St. Mary’s) for a comment on the issue, a representative from his office forwarded an email from Senate President Bill Ferguson (D-Baltimore city) that was sent to members of the Senate and the public regarding updated polices regarding building access during the General Assembly.
+When a reporter from the Maryland Independent reached out to Sen. Jack Bailey (R-St. Mary’s) for a comment on the issue, a representative from his office forwarded an email from Senate President Bill Ferguson (D-Baltimore city) that was sent to members of the Senate and the public regarding updated polices regarding building access during the General Assembly.

 The March 13 email reads, “Effective immediately, only members, press, and essential employees of the Maryland General Assembly, Department of Legislative Services, and State government are authorized within the legislative complex and State House.
 The only exception is for individuals with existing appointments.
 Those individuals will have to be escorted to and from the building’s entrance by the members or staff person with whom the individuals are meeting.”